maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 ## Assumptions and deductions

 1. Less than one third of the voting members in a section are faulty or dishonest.
 Subsequently, we use "faulty" to mean: either faulty or dishonest.
-We call `t` the number of faulty processes, which always satisfies `t < N/3`
+We call `t` the number of faulty nodes, which always satisfies `t < N/3`
 1. Any `GossipEvent` that has been seen by at least one correct node will eventually be seen by every other node with probability one due to the properties of the gossip protocol
 1. From the previous statement, we deduce that every correct node will be able to build the exact same gossip graph as each other eventually